Let me show you a selection of the best kids’ shoes from their first steps, to their teenage years.

 These shoe styles are available in medium, wide, and extra wide widths, so please your baby’s shoe width accordingly.

 All of these shoe styles fit “true to size”,which means that you need a half a size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.

 You will also notice your kids’ feet starting to sweat more.
-Children’s feet sweat a lot!
-Kids’ feet sweat about 2 to 3 times more than adult feet.
+Did you know that kids’ feet sweat about 2 to 3 times more than the adult feet?
 This is one reason why children’s shoes wear down faster than those of adults.
 However, sweat is not just a concern for the durability of the shoes but also for the health of your children’s feet.

-Sweaty feet are vulnerable to foot fungus, rashes and infections.
+Sweaty feet are more vulnerable to foot fungus, rashes and infections.
 This is why you must highly consider a breathable shoe to allow moisture and heat to escape from your children’s feet and allow cool air to come in.

 So, what type of materials should shoes be made of for children between these ages?
 Their shoes should be made of leather, canvas or the newer mesh materials to allow sweat from the feet to evaporate after perspiration.

-Below you can find a selection of the best fitting shoes for children between ages 4 to 9!
+Below you can find a selection of the best fitting shoes for children between the ages 4 to 9: